The approach to recognising and rewarding positive behaviour at Heath Fields Primary School

 The approach to managing behaviour at Heath Fields Primary School

-When a child displays behaviour that is not in line with the schools expectation (refer to school and class rules) then the following steps to be followed.
+When a child displays behaviour that is not in line with the school's expectation then the following steps to be followed.

-Step one – A verbal warning is given to the child.
+Step one – A verbal warning is given to the child with a reminder around behaviour expectations.

 If incidents happen during the afternoon, then the sanction is carried over to the next day.
 Children will be given the opportunity, during the afternoon to meet the teacher’s expectations and so have any sanctions removed for the following day.